 If the association acts through individuals or committees or any other delegated authority, then in most cases, those individuals are responsible to the person they deal with, for what they do in the name of the organisation.
 However, the position may be more complicated and will depend on the application of the law of contract and implied authority.

 Unincorporated associations may also have trading or business objectives or carry on commercial activities.

 Any contract which purports to be made by the association must in fact be made by one or more of its members because it itself is not a legal entity.
 In most cases, that means the managing committee is responsible, or the individual who set up the contract.

 If an association has money, it will probably have a bank account.
 That will have been set up in law as an account in the name of two to four individuals.
 The bank will look to those people as individuals to run the account.
 Technically, they are trustees for their members, but the bank is not concerned with a beneficial interest.
 The same considerations apply whether contract involves a transfer of money or some non-monetary obligation.

 The most obvious reasons for having a written constitution is that it provides a record of what was agreed.
 New members joining should understand far better what is expected of them, and disagreements as to how the organisation should be managed will be minimised.

 The second reason stems from the fact that all members are collectively responsible for the actions of the association.
 Writing the rules down reminds all members what they may or may not do and therefore helps reduce the possibility that an individual acts in a way that jeopardises the interests of another member.

-By providing clear guidelines as to how the club, society or association will work, a constitution safeguards the interests of members against each other and ensures the on-going success of the organisation.
+By providing clear guidelines as to how the organisation, club or society will work, a constitution safeguards the interests of members against each other and ensures on-going success.